Kaushikh76/hancock/README.md

+# Hancock,

-# Hancock, a private dating mobile app build on top of Oasis Network.
+## A private dating mobile app build on top of Oasis Network.

-Winner of Oasis Bounty at EthGlobal Bangkok
+### Winner of Oasis Bounty at EthGlobal Bangkok